 A monitorable system would be one such as LARA.
-Through LARA, any school documents
+Through LARA, any school documents accessed on a personal device are never actually on the computer being used, they remain on

 All breaches of prohibited behaviours detailed above will be investigated, where appropriate, in liaison with the police.